magnesiumlabs/lasco/src/background-image/README.md

 ### Breakpoints

-You can also use variant modifiers to target breakpoints with `{screen}:` prefix token to any existing class.
+You can also control the responsive breakpoint with variant class modifiers.
 For example `lg:bg-image-hero` will be only apply on large screens size and above.

 ```html